 “You can request to start or stop receiving mail from individual companies within each category — or from an entire category at once,” the website says.

 Registering with DMAchoice.org is not free, though.
 It entails a $2 processing fee.

 Alternatively, you can register by mail, but you will have fewer options for customizing your direct mail and it’ll take longer.
 This route also will cost you more, $3, unless you include a printout of the online form.

 4. Sign up with CatalogChoice

-To take advantage of CatalogChoice’s services, you have to sign up through its website, but the nonprofit aims to make the rest of the process easy.
+To take advantage of CatalogChoice’s services, you have to register with its website, but the nonprofit aims to make the rest of the process easy.
 As its website explains: